Navigating the Switchbacks of Life

 Owner of Switchback Therapy + Consulting

-I truly care about the people that I serve.
-With 20 years of experience in providing mental health treatment all over the country and in many types of treatment settings, I understand what it takes to help people who are in pain.
-The impact of negative mental health symptoms and trauma can be overwhelming to manage alone.
-I believe therapy support can make a difference when enduring difficult life challenges.
+With 20 years of experience providing mental health therapy all over the country, I understand what it takes to help people who are in pain.
+The impact of stress, trauma, and negative mental health symptoms can be overwhelming to manage.
+I often help my clients through some of the most difficult, painful, confusing, fearful, and challenging seasons of their lives.
+I believe therapy support can make a difference.

 Personalized therapy care